Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: Introduction

 {\bf Acknowledgments.} The physical idea of this construction originated in discussions with Robbert Dijkgraaf in spring 2006 concerning the physics of Donaldson-Thomas theory.
 It was reinforced in independent discussions with Nick Halmagy in summer 2006 concerning different aspects of D-brane BPS states.
 I am very grateful to them for sharing their insights with me.

 During the completion of this project I greatly benefited from discussions and correspondence with Richard Thomas who kindly made a preliminary version of \cite{stabpairs-I} available to me prior to publication.
 The results of sections (\ref{admpairs}), (\ref{adhmadmsect}) were prompted by his comments on an earlier version of the present paper.
-The proof of lemma (\ref{perfect}) is also due to him, eventual errors being my own.
+The proof of Lemma (\ref{perfect}) is also due to him, eventual errors being my own.

-I am very grateful to Tony Pantev for patient explanations about moduli stacks and virtual cycles, as well as invaluable help in proving theorem (\ref{DMstack}).
-The proof of lemma (\ref{equivatlas}) is also due to him, eventual errors being, again, my own.
+I am very grateful to Tony Pantev for patient explanations about moduli stacks and virtual cycles, as well as invaluable help in proving Theorem (\ref{DMstack}), and to Brent Doran for illuminating discussions on quotients by algebraic group actions.

-I am also very grateful to Ionut Ciocan-Fontanine and Bumsig Kim for very helpful discussions and collaboration on a related project.
+I am also very grateful to Ionut Ciocan-Fontanine, Bumsig Kim and Davesh Maulik for very helpful discussions and collaboration on a related project.
 In particular, I owe special thanks to Ionut Ciocan-Fontanine for pointing out references \cite{Keel-Mori, vf-dg, FG-virtual} to me.